 This makes a great centerpiece focal point and has a very rustic look.
 See how to make this Hurricane lamp fall project here.

 Many types of flowers have really interesting heads and pods if they are allowed to dry on the plant and are not deadheaded regularly.
+Poppy seed and lotus seed pods have very interesting shapes.

-Cotton Stems
+Cotton stems

 The soft white look of naturally dried cotton stems have a ghostly effect that is perfect for Halloween, and the colors take them into fall and Thanksgiving as well.

-Heirloom Pumpkins
+Heirloom pumpkins

 Your local Farmer’s Market will have a good supply of them and I am now finding them at local grocery stores.
 Pick up a few different colors and shapes and add them to vignettes or carve them for your front porch.

-Pine Cones and Acorns
+Pine cones and acorns

 Pine cones are often use as part of Christmas Wreaths, but they also look fabulous as a part of fall decorating.
 Add some dried fall leaves and a few orange pumpkins and you have a wonderful way to greet guests for autumn.